tomas-tank3ngine/rate-escape-room/README.md

 ### User Profile

-People who will use Room Ranker include:
+People who will use Rate Escape Room include:
-- Escape room owners looking to increase traffic and get the word out about their new rooms.
+- Escape room owners looking to increase traffic and get the word out about new rooms or old rooms that are being updated.
-- Beginner players looking to find affordable rooms that are right for them.
+- Beginner players looking to find affordable rooms at a difficulty level that's right for them.
 - Escape room enthusiasts looking for a challenge and bragging rights.